Gabriella439/slides/marketing/marketing.md

 Here are the remaining things we can do to build the "whole product" for the interpreter ecosystem:

-> * Document packages
+> * Document and polish interpreter packages
 >
->   You only need a small self-contained example and decent haddock coverage
+>   Focus on: parsing, type-checking, substitution, effect systems, and optics
 >
 > * Language server that is easy to install and setup
 >
 >   IDE support is always an important component of the "whole product"
 >
-> * Provide easy-to-fork GitHub repositories implementing an interpreted language
+> * Provide easy-to-fork GitHub repository implementing an interpreted language
 >
 >   Preferably one with type inference using best practices
 >
 > * Publish an authoritative book on how to use Haskell to build an interpreter
 >
 >   ... and maybe even make some money from doing so!

+# Lots of caveats

+Please take the upcoming suggestions with a very large grain of salt:

+> * I don't mean to suggest that all other work is useless
+>
+> * Volunteers can do whatever they want with their time
+>
+>   This advice is for people looking for new ways to contribute
+>
+> * I could be wrong
+>
+>   My viewpoint is biased by my own experiences
+>
+> * Going mainstream is not the be-all and end-all
+>
+>   We Haskell programmers avoid (success at all costs)

 # Conclusion